What happens in a divorce?

 A divorce application can be filed by both spouses together or by one of the spouses alone.
 Divorce is filed at the district court of the home municipality of one of the spouses.
 There is no need to state the reason for divorce.

-The signed application can be taken or posted to the district court or it can be submitted by email.
+Signed application can be taken or posted to the district court, or it can be submitted via Suomi.fi Messages.
 A fee is charged for processing the application.
 If only one of the spouses files for divorce, the court will inform the other party of it.

 A six-month period of consideration begins when the divorce application has been submitted.
 When the period ends, the spouses or one of them must file for divorce within six months.
 If a divorce is not filed, the matter will expire.
 If the spouses have lived separately without interruption for at least the two previous years, the divorce can be granted without a period of consideration.

-Couples who are considering a divorce or have already initiated the process receive help free of charge from family mediation, which is provided by municipalities and organisations.
+Couples who have children and are considering a divorce or have already initiated the process receive help free of charge from family mediation, which is provided by municipalities and organisations.
 Mediation is available regardless of whether the couple decides to divorce or to stay married.

 Specialist help in disputes related to the care of the children and visitation rights is available also from the district court.

-Parents who are divorcing agree on the custody and maintenance of the children between themselves.
-They can continue to be responsible for the children together.
-The children can either live with one of the parents or live alternating with both parents.
+Parents who are divorcing will agree on the custody and maintenance of their children between themselves.
+The opinion of their children should be taken into account when possible.
+Divorced parents can continue to be responsible for their children together.
+The children can either live with one parent or alternate between the parents’ homes.
+Please note that in cases where children alternate between two homes, one parent could be required to pay child maintenance.

-The municipal child supervisor provides help in the negotiations.
-If the parents cannot reach an agreement, the matter will be resolved by the district court.
+The municipal child welfare officer can help with any negotiations related to children as well as with the agreements entered into during these negotiations and their validation.
+If a child’s parents cannot reach a common understanding, the matter will be resolved by the district court.

 In a divorce, the property of the spouses is divided, which means that the assets are put together and split equally between the spouses.
 If the spouses have a prenuptial agreement, the agreement is followed.